Wi Pere

-Wiremu "Wi" Pere (7 March 1837 – 9 December 1915), was a Māori Member of Parliament in New Zealand.
-He represented Eastern Māori in the House of Representatives from 1884 to 1887, and again from 1893 to 1905.
-Pere's strong criticism of the government's Māori land policies and his involvement in the turbulent land wars in the 1860s and 1870s made him a revered Māori leader and he was known throughout his career as a contentious debator and outstanding orator in the use of the Māori language.
+Wiremu "Wi" Pere (7 March 1837 – 9 December 1915) was a Māori politician, rangatira and land rights advocate.
+He represented the Eastern Māori electorate in the House of Representatives from 1884 to 1887 and again from 1893 to 1905, before serving in the New Zealand Legislative Council from 1907 to 1912.

+Pere emerged as one of the most prominent Māori political leaders of the late nineteenth and early twentieth centuries through his advocacy for Māori land rights, opposition to government land policies, and leadership within the Repudiation and Te Kotahitanga movements.
+He was widely regarded as an influential Māori leader, a formidable parliamentary debater, and an outstanding orator in the Māori language.

-Condolences lamenting the death of Queen Victoria sent to Duke and Duchess of York (1901).
+Condolences lamenting the death of Queen Victoria sent to the Duke and Duchess of York (1901).

 Biography

-Wi Pere was born in 1837 at Tūranga (Gisborne), the son of English Poverty Bay trader Thomas Halbert and esteemed Māori Rīria Mauaranui of Te Whānau-a-Kai hapū of Te Aitanga-a-Māhaki and Rongowhakaata.
-Pere was baptised William Halbert but commonly went by his Maori name, Wiremu Pere (William Bell).
+Wi Pere was born at Tūranga (now Gisborne) on 7 March 1837, the son of English trader Thomas Halbert and Rīria Mauaranui of Te Whānau-a-Kai, a hapū of Te Aitanga-a-Māhaki and Rongowhakaata.
+Baptised William Halbert, he became widely known by the Māori form of his name, Wiremu Pere.

-From a young age Pere was noted for his shrewdness and identified by elders as having exceptional intelligence.
-He was raised largely under the tutelage of his mother and was schooled in tribal lore and genealogy by Te Aitanga-a-Māhaki iwi elders of the Maraehinahina whare wānanga.
-This formed the basis of his authority in land dealings and Native Land Court proceedings from the 1870s.
+According to tribal tradition, Pere displayed exceptional intelligence from an early age and was recognised by kaumātua as a future leader.
+He was raised principally by his mother and educated in whakapapa, tribal history and tikanga at the Maraehinahina whare wānanga by Te Aitanga-a-Māhaki elders.
+This grounding in traditional knowledge later underpinned his authority in land matters and his extensive participation in Native Land Court proceedings from the 1870s onwards.

-The local Anglican mission also identified Pere as an emerging leader, and he became a member of the first standing committee of the Diocese of Waiapu.
+Pere also came under the influence of the Anglican mission at Waerenga-a-Hika.
+Mission leaders recognised his leadership potential, and he became a member of the first standing committee of the Diocese of Waiapu.

 In 1856, Pere married Arapera Matenga Toti at Waerenga-a-hika.